Last Updated on July 9, 2026 by Daniel Globe

 | 6 ft+ | 130 cm | Strong leverage |

-Pole material and grip types don’t change the target height, but they do shape feel and control.
-If terrain shifts, a 5 cm adjustment can keep you comfortable and free.
+Pole material and grip type don’t change the target height, but they shape feel and control.
+If terrain shifts, a 5 cm adjustment can keep you comfortable.

 How to Set Pole Height for Uphill Trails

-When you head uphill, shorten your poles by about 5–10 cm from your standard setting so you can keep your elbows near 90 degrees and your forearms parallel to the ground.
-This adjustment gives you better load-bearing support, improves stability, and helps reduce strain on your knees and legs.
-On steep or uneven terrain, fine-tune the height slightly within that shorter range until your stride feels controlled and efficient.
+When you head uphill, shorten your poles by about 5–10 cm from your standard setting so you can keep your elbows near 90 degrees and your forearms roughly parallel to the ground.
+This improves load-bearing support, stability, and reduces strain on your knees and legs.
+On steep or uneven terrain, fine-tune within that shorter range until your stride feels controlled.

 Uphill Pole Shortening

-On uphill trails, shorten your trekking poles by about 5–10 cm to improve stability, load-bearing, and overall posture.
-This simple pole length adjustments step supports efficient uphill hiking techniques and keeps you moving with control.
+On uphill trails, shorten your trekking poles by about 5–10 cm to improve stability, load-bearing, and posture.

 | Trail grade | Pole change | Effect |